yeovil at War

 (1897-1916)

-A happy, smiling bunch, he Jesty family, with Edgar in uniform of the Royal Fusiliers, photographed in 1916.
+A happy, smiling bunch, the Jesty family, with Edgar in uniform of the Royal Fusiliers, in a colourised photograph of 1916.
 (The sailor was a cousin).

 The Commonwealth War Graves Commission certificate in memory of Edgar Jesty.